hamidgholami/accp-cheatsheet/README.md

 	- Glacier -> No SLA
 - Multipart upload can be used to speed up uploads to S3
 - S3 Copy -> up to 5GB in size in a single atomic operation
+- S3 Intelligent-Tiering is an appropriate Amazon S3 storage class for "data with unknown/changing access pattern"
 - **Data consistency** models available are:
 	- Read after write consistency for PUTS of new objects
 	- Eventual consistency for overwrite PUTS and DELETES (takes time to propagate)